How to use an API with Postman?

 • DELETE

 GET requests are those made by a browser when a URL is inserted in the navigation bar.
 Their purpose is to search for data or a page.
-As for POST requests, their purpose is to send the information contained in the body of the request.
-It is transmitted to the server.
+POST requests send the information contained in the body of the request.
+It is sent to the server.

 PUT requests are used to overwrite a resource with new data.
 They allow the data to be updated.
-As for PATCH requests, they are useful for updating a resource while modifying only the element sent in the body of the request.
+PATCH requests are useful for updating a resource while modifying only the element sent in the body of the request.

 Finally, the DELETE request is used to delete a resource.
-The uses of the requests vary depending on the server and how it was developed.
+The uses of these requests vary depending on the server and the way it has been developed.
 These are very common methods for REST APIs.

 HTTP requests sometimes have queryams.
-For those who know, these are data sent to the server by the URL, usually in GET requests.
-It is easy to define and modify these query params directly in the Postman interface.
-With the tool, you can quickly modify the query params or assign them to variables.
+For those who know, these are data sent to the server by the URL, generally in GET requests.
+It's easy to define and modify these query params directly in the Postman interface.
+Using the tool, you can quickly modify query params or assign them to variables.

 It is possible for HTTP requests to contain request headers.
 As with query params, Postman makes it easy to modify headers via its graphical interface.

-The interest of some requests lies in the fact that they send data to the server thanks to the request body.
+The interest of certain requests lies in the fact that they send data to the server thanks to the request body.
 These are POST, PUT and PATCH.
-The data in the body that must be sent to the server via Postman can have different formats.
-One of the most commonly used is the JSON format.
+The data in the body that needs to be sent to the server via Postman can have different formats.
+One of the most commonly used formats is JSON.
 For SOAP APIs, there is XML.

 With Postman, you can copy and paste a body into a text box.
 You can also choose the format you need.
-For a POST, PUT or PATCH request, the tool allows you to edit the request body.
+For a POST, PUT or PATCH request, the tool lets you edit the request body.

-There are HTTP calls that require caller authentication.
-It is possible to set up the necessary authorisations for your calls.
-To do this, you need to access the Authorization tab in Postman.
+Some HTTP calls require caller authentication.
+You can set the necessary authorisations for your calls.
+To do this, access Postman's Authorization tab.
 On the tool, you will find various forms of authentication such as the simple API key, Basic Auth or OAuth.

 The collections

 As you develop, your API grows.
 In addition, the URLs to be tested by Postman increase.
 To help you organise and store requests, the tool provides you with collections.
-Thus, you can save and classify a series of HTTP requests.
+You can save and classify a series of HTTP requests.

 Using variables